top of page

 Before long we were climbing the Cleaver, which was mostly class 2 crumbly volcanic rock.
 By now the wind was blowing hard, and we would get pummeled with dust and ice when it would gust.
 We took a break at the top of the Cleaver at about 12,300 feet and I let the thought of turning around creep into my head if the wind got much worse.

-Above the Cleaver we were lucky that the wind never really got any worse.
+Above the Cleaver we were lucky that the wind never got any stronger.
 There were some fixed lines above 13,000 feet that we clipped into (thank you guides!) and an epic ladder at 13,200’ which surmounted a serac.

 Mount Rainier's summit at sunrise

-Rio and I continued across the vast snowfield in the crater, while Katie chose to take shelter from the wind and tuck herself into some rocks while she waited for us.
-It was cool to see some steam venting from the crater as we crossed to the other side.
-Once there, we walked along the length of the ridge and made sure to stand on the SW rim.
+It was cool to see some steam venting from around the rim of the crater as we continued across the vast, flat snowfield between us and the true highpoint.
+Once on the far side, we walked along the length of the ridge and made sure to stand on the SW rim.
 (I was interested to hear a few months later that Eric Gilbertson found this spot to be the new true summit of Rainier now that Columbia Crest has melted in the past decade or so).
 The wind was blowing hard, but it was still an amazing feeling to be standing on top of Mount Rainier.

 Sunrise from Mount Rainier's summit crater